Breaking the Cycle: Unlocking Climate Finance for Fragile States

 The challenges to accessing and utilizing climate adaptation finance in FCS have been well documented.
 These can be mapped onto a life-cycle framework, from the strategies driving climate funders’ low risk appetite and tolerance in working in FCS, to the stringent requirements for funding access, project approval and partnerships that limit planning and development of the program, the inflexible operational protocols that hinder adaptive implementation and delivery, and the data and travel restrictions that make it difficult to monitor project progress and measure outcomes.

-Whilst our understanding of the difficulties in delivering climate finance in fragile and conflict-affected situations has increased, the question remains: what can be done to overcome them?
-This report showcases innovative solutions that climate funders could seek to adopt to improve their reach and impact in FCS.
+Whilst our understanding of the difficulties in delivering climate finance in fragile and conflict-affected situations has increased, the policy debate must now shift to identifying solutions and policy recommendations to overcome the fragility and climate finance barrier.
+The reports above showcase innovative solutions and policy recommendations that climate funders could seek to adopt to improve their reach and impact in FCS.